William-Robert-Robertson/WildCamera/Development_Environment/Native_Kernel_Build_Debix_Model_A.md

 Run on 29 July 2025 on a Debix Model A with 2 GB of RAM the final step takes a long time...

 ```
-# This can be run from the current user's home directory:
+# This can be run from the default "debix" user's home directory:
 cd ~

 # Run apt update and apt upgrade is these have not been run recently: